Skip to main content

 A report on BYU's homepage chronicles individual computer system problems and tracks fixes.
 Also as of Monday, voicemail, Life Sciences resources, FHSS resources, LDS Philanthropies' U drive and P drive, Counselling and Career Center U drive, IPTV, Fine Arts resources, Student Life resources, Active Directory, Digital Dialog, Faculty Center S drive, visualarts.byu.edu, Student Financial Services' S drive, internationalservices.byu.edu and BOB Portlet may still be experiencing problems.
 The OIT website states workers will next undergo recovery for FHSS and Life Sciences.

 For latest updates and information, OIT has a web page with updates to BYU services as they happen.
-Campus departments still experiencing problems are advised to call the IT Service Desk at 801-422-4000 or email .
+Campus departments still experiencing problems are advised to call the IT Service Desk at 801-422-4000 or email it@byu.edu.